lindell/unvis.it/Readme.md

 - CURL will fetch the URL with a randomized webcrawler user agent, in order to not stand out in server logs.
 - The web page will then be parsed through PHP Readability (by Fivefilters.org) to remove ads and other stuff.
-- If the base64 sum of the url is NOT found as a .txt-file in the cache-folder, it will save it with that name and serve it.
+- If the the url is NOT found in the DB under the hash-column, it will save it with that name and serve it.
-- If the base64 sum of the url IS found as a .txt-file in the cache folder: serve that file instead.
+- If the url IS found: serve that file instead.
 - Now the user can share the link to the contents without providing traffic to stuff the user doesn't want to support.

 ## TODO
 Things I would like to do, but have very little knowledge in how to achieve.
 If anyone feels that they can and want to contribute, I would appreciate it a lot.

 * Use memcache to speed things up
-* Use MySQL instead of files
 * Consolidate URL-caching so that www. and trailing slashes don't create separate cache files
 * Rehost images on Imgur
 * Log debug output when Readability cannot find the main text